sualigunduz/dsa210-termproject/README.md

 ### Machine Learning Techniques

-After we have observed the relationship between our features, we now will apply machine learning techniques to observe how well we can use these relationships to predict the average house price of an area by taking into account the Unemployment Rate, Environmental Risk, and Air Quality of said area.
+After analyzing the relationship between the features, we will apply machine learning techniques to see how well we can use these relationships to predict the average house price of an area by taking into account the Unemployment Rate, Environmental Risk, and Air Quality.

-Since our data is entirely continuous and numerical, we prefer to train regression models on our dataset.
-We will also scale our data using standardization (subtracting the mean and dividing by the standard error) on every column to make the regression model training healthier.
+Since our variables are entirely continuous and numerical, training regression models on our dataset is most appropriate.
+We will also scale our data using standardization (subtracting the mean and dividing by the standard deviation) for each feature to improve the performance of our regression models.

 #### Multicollinearity

-Before training models on our data, it is advisable to see if there's any multicollinearity that will prevent unwanted any instability, variance, and loss in significance in any of our features.
-The correlation values were already not high as previously explored, but it is still important to check.
+Before training models on our data, it is advisable to check for multicollinearity, as it can cause instability, increase variance, and reduce the statistical significance of our features.
+Although our earlier analysis showed relatively low correlation between our features, it is still important to check for multicollinearity.

 The Variance Inflation Factor (VIF) of the predicting features was found as follows:
 | Feature                             | VIF      |